Richy1989/BedAmbientLight/readme.md

 ## Hardware Config

-Default Pin config.
-You can change the default in code, everything else can be configured in the WebUI.
+Default pin config.
+You can change the default in code, everything else can be configured in the webinterface.

 - **SPI**:
     - Pin 23 - MOSI